ehylo/baritonebot/README.md

 • be able to update rules, or add/remove (maybe list) them kinda like responses

-• add a faq command exactly like rules command but it lists faq things
+• add a faq command exactly like rules command but it lists faq things (instead of numbers use words maybe? 'links' or 'vidos' but this could just be put regex responses)

 • find a way to make the "Watching" in the status changeable with commands